 This will vary widely based upon the technique Dr. Goldberg selects for your breast reduction.
 After discussing your goals in a consultation, he can recommend either a “lollipop” or “T” technique.
 If he selects the vertical “lollipop” reduction technique, the potential for scarring may be significantly reduced.
 This is due to the incision being made around the areola and down the breast.
 If Dr. Goldberg utilizes another surgical approach, he will apply advanced techniques combined with his considerable experience performing this procedure to minimize the appearance of scars as much as possible.

 Dr. Goldberg customizes every treatment plan to suit the individual needs of the patient.
 As a result, the price of a breast reduction can vary from person to person.
 Some of the factors that go into determining the cost of breast reduction include the complexity of the procedure, the technique used, and how much tissue is being removed.
-According to the American Society of Plastic Surgeons, the average cost of breast reduction in 2016 was $5,631.
+At Dr. Goldberg’s practice the average cost of breast reduction is $11,000.
 This number only reflects the surgeon’s fee, and patients should be aware that the total cost will also include anesthesiology and medical facility fees, and potentially other expenses.
 During your initial consultation, our medical team will go over the estimated total for your program, including these additional fees.
 We believe this provides you with the best information you need to make a well-informed decision.
 If you would like to consider plastic surgery financing, we work with reputable lenders that offer appealing terms.

 Breastfeeding is a common issue for many women, and breast reduction techniques are available that can limit the risk of negatively affecting a patient’s ability to nurse at a future date.
 Factors like incision location, amount of tissue removed, and whether the nipple remains attached to the milk ducts will influence the end result.
 It’s important to remember that not all women are born with the ability to breastfeed; however, if you have successfully breastfed in the past, with the right reduction approach, you likely will be able to again.
 When you arrive for a consultation, talk to us about your interests and concerns, and we will go over all your options.